The ideal intersection property for essential groupoid C*-algebras: Essentially confined subgroupoids

 \subsection{The ideal intersection property for groupoids with compact space of units}

-Combining arguments similar to those used by Kawabe \cite{kawabe17} and Borys \cite{borys2020-thesis} with the techniques developed in the present article yields the following characterisation of the intersection property for {\'e}tale groupoids with compact space of units, which is new in the non-Hausdorff case and completes Borys's sufficient criterion in the Hausdorff case. \begin{theorem} Let $\cG$ be an {\'e}tale groupoid with compact Hausdorff space of units.
+Combining arguments similar to those used by Kawabe \cite{kawabe17} and Borys \cite{borys2020-thesis} with the techniques developed in the present article yields the following characterisation of the intersection property for {\'e}tale groupoids with compact space of units, which is new in the non-Hausdorff case and in the Hausdorff case completes Borys's sufficient criterion and at the same time takes into account that isotropy groups of the Furstenberg groupoid are not always amenable (see Remark~\ref{rem:NotAllStabAmen}). \begin{theorem} Let $\cG$ be an {\'e}tale groupoid with compact Hausdorff space of units.
 Assume that $\cG$ is Hausdorff, that $\cG$ is minimal or that $\cG$ is $\sigma$-compact.
+Further assume that $\mathfrak{Y} = \{ y \in \fb \cG \mid (\cG \ltimes \fb \cG)_y^y \text{ is amenable} \}$ is dense in $\fb \cG$.
 Then $\cont(\Gnaught) \subseteq \Cstaress(\cG)$ has the intersection property if and only if $\cG$ has no essentially confined amenable sections of isotropy subgroups. \end{theorem}

 \begin{remark} Previous work on crossed product \Cstar-algebras and groupoid \Cstar-algebras obtained partial results that can be recovered from Theorem~\ref{thm:seciso}.